baguad/baguad.github.io/pages_doc.md

 You can customize your GitHub Pages website by adding CSS, JavaScript, and other files to your repository.
 You can also use a Jekyll theme to change the look and feel of your website.

 # Note
-This is useful for documentation.
+This is useful for docs-as-code documentation.